Whipping Post (song): At Fillmore East version

 None of this fully anticipates the At Fillmore East performance, which bears little resemblance to the studio original.
 It was recorded at New York's famous Fillmore East venue during the band's second show there on March 13, 1971.
 Duane Allman begins to tell the audience about the next tune – "We got a little number from our first album we're going to do for you.
 Berry starts her off" – then two fans yell out "Whipping Post!"
 Duane responds, "You guessed it," and as stated, Berry Oakley begins the song with the rumbling elevens-based time bass guitar opening, which Rolling Stone would say gave the song its "haunting momentum" and which would become one of the most familiar bass patterns in all of rock.

 The introduction develops with Duane and then Dickey Betts' dual lead guitars entering, before Gregg Allman's Hammond organ joins as well.
 Gregg's delivery of the vocal is transformed compared to the original, and culminates in the chorus where he places emphasis on a particular word: "Like I've been tied to the whipping post".
 The vocal parts are spread throughout the 22 minutes, separated by lengthy instrumental segments.
-The verses are in 12/8 while the choruses in a slow 6/8 (with the last chorus in a still slower tempo) while the stinging interludes immediately after the vocal parts revert to the elevens-based time.
 The rhythms underneath the guitar solos start slow and then build up in complexity and volume until their climaxes.
 The guitarists take turns with their solos, Duane first, Betts second, with the other playing rhythm guitar parts.